MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/inventory-how-to-reserve-items.md

 4. Confirm the subsequent message, by choosing the **OK** button.

 ## <a name="to-reserve-a-specific-serial-or-lot-number"></a>To reserve a specific serial or lot number
 From outbound documents for item-tracked items, such as sales orders or production component lists, you can reserve specific serial or lot numbers.
 This may be relevant, for example, if you need production components from a specific lot to ensure consistency with earlier production batches, or because a customer has requested a specific serial number.
-For more information, see [How to: Work with Serial and Lot Numbers](inventory-how-work-item-tracking.md).
+For more information, see [Work with Serial and Lot Numbers](inventory-how-work-item-tracking.md).

 This is referred to as a specific reservation, because you reserve from the quantity of  Item X that belongs to Lot X. If you simply reserve from quantities of Item X, then it is a normal, non-specific, reservation.
 For more information, see [Design Details - Item Tracking and Reservations](design-details-item-tracking-and-reservations.md).

 The following procedure is based on a sales order.
 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Sales Orders**, and then select the related link.
 2. Create a sales order line for an item-tracked item.
 3. Assign serial and lot numbers to the sales order line.
-For more information, see [How to: Work with Serial and Lot Numbers](inventory-how-work-item-tracking.md).
+For more information, see [Work with Serial and Lot Numbers](inventory-how-work-item-tracking.md).
 4. On the sales order line, choose the **Reserve** action.
 5. Choose the **Yes** button to reserve specific serial or lot numbers.
 6. In the   **Item Tracking List** window, select the serial and lot number combination that you have just assigned.